ÀÏ˾»úÎçÒ¹¸£Àû

 There are a number of different structures which a company can use to acquire a target business in another country.
 These structures are similar to those which are used when setting up a new business in another country.

-See the Introduction to setting up overseas ― companies and Setting up overseas ― branch or subsidiary guidance notes.
+See the Setting up overseas ― companies and Setting up overseas ― branch or subsidiary guidance notes.

 Subsidiary